guillaumearm/aki_TrapModLoader/README.md

 # TrapModLoader for spt-aki

-a tool for modpack maker
+a tool for modpack maker that allow to change the mod load order and prevent duplicates mods.

 ## Description